What you need to know

 A typical small-to-medium business reactivation campaign:

-• Booked / qualified: 30–50% of repliers (high, because these aren't cold strangers, they were customers or leads at some point)
+- Booked / qualified: 30 to 50% of repliers (high, because these are not cold strangers, they were customers or leads at some point)

 A 1,000-contact list at 10% reply and 40% conversion = ~40 booked jobs.
-For most service businesses that's a five-figure revenue lift from a single SMS campaign that took an afternoon to set up.
+For most service businesses that is a five-figure revenue lift from a single SMS campaign that took an afternoon to set up.

 What to watch out for